Sallie Mae (SLM)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Sallie Mae’s EPS grew at a solid 15.1% compounded annual growth rate over the last five years, higher than its flat revenue.
-However, this alone doesn’t tell us much about its business quality because its pre-tax profit margin didn’t improve.
+Sallie Mae’s EPS grew at an unimpressive 9.3% compounded annual growth rate over the last five years.
+This performance was better than its flat revenue but doesn’t tell us much about its business quality because its pre-tax profit margin didn’t improve.

 Sallie Mae Trailing 12-Month EPS (GAAP)